ValentinaHutter/openeo-test-suite/README.md

     failures in these tests should be looked into and fixed.
   - Non-functional tests concern descriptions and other metadata of processes that have no impact on the actual behavior of the process, failures in these tests should be taken as warnings, but don't necessarily need to be fixed.
 These can be skipped by adding
-    '-m "not optional"' to the pytest command.
+    `-m "not optional"` to the pytest command.
   - Usage example for running these tests against a desired openEO backend URL:
     ```bash
     pytest src/openeo_test_suite/tests/processes/metadata \
-      --html=reports/process-metadata.html \
-      --openeo-backend-url=openeo.example \
-      --tb=no \
+      -U openeo.example \
-      -vv
+      --html=reports/process-metadata.html
     ```
-    It is recommended to run these tests with the `--tb=no` option to avoid excessive output of no substance. and the `-vv` option to get more detailed output.
 - **WP4 General openEO API compliance validation** (lead implementation partner: EODC)
   - TODO: [Open-EO/openeo-test-suite#20](https://github.com/Open-EO/openeo-test-suite/issues/20)
 - **WP5 Individual process testing** (lead implementation partner: M. Mohr)